flashdagger/ytdlp-plugins/README.md

 # brighteon.com support for yt-dlp

-* support for un-nested channels, categories and playlists
+* support for un-nested channels and categories
-* live stream support for brighteon.tv
+* live stream support for brighteon.tv was removed since the service is inoperable

 ## release notes